Corbin Carroll Player Props: Diamondbacks vs. Royals

 - The Royals give up the third-most home runs in baseball (34 total, 1.5 per game).

-- The Royals will send Keller (2-2) to the mound to make his fifth start of the season.
-He is 2-2 with a 3.00 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- The Royals are sending Singer (1-2) to the mound for his fifth start of the season.
+He is 1-2 with an 8.14 ERA and 19 strikeouts through 21 2/3 innings pitched.

-- In his last appearance on Tuesday, the righty tossed four innings against the Texas Rangers, allowing three earned runs while surrendering three hits.
+- The right-hander last pitched on Wednesday against the Texas Rangers, when he went five innings, allowing five earned runs while giving up six hits.

-- In four games this season, the 27-year-old has amassed a 3.00 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .194 to opposing batters.
+- The 26-year-old has an ERA of 8.14, with 8.1 strikeouts per nine innings, in four games this season.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.